 We explored these courses and picked our favorites based on the syllabus and subject matter of each, and edX Director of Communications, Nancy Moss, was kind enough to speak with us about the ways individuals can utilize what they learn to improve their finances.

 “Anything that you can do to educate yourself about finance is going to help you with your own monetary goals, be it personal or for your business.
 These courses are taught by experts from a variety of different financial perspectives,” she said.

 Links to Our Favorite Courses

 You can use the navigation links below to jump right into the courses, or scroll below to read our brief summary about how edX evolved into an industry leader in the online learning movement.

 1. Personal Finance Planning: Practical money solutions on a variety of topics to manage your money more effectively.

 2. An Introduction to Credit Risk Management: Credit risk management taught from both a theoretical and practical perspective.

 3. Understanding the Federal Reserve: Introduction to the Federal Reserve and how it intercedes into the market and impacts personal financials and the economy.

-4. Financial Analysis and Decision-Making: Make better business decisions by learning how to think with a financial mindset.
+4. Financial Analysis for Decision Making: Make better business decisions by learning how to think with a financial mindset.

 5. Behavioural Economics in Action: Learn to improve your financial welfare through behavioral changes.